-1. Remove the servomotor cable holder.
+1. Remove the servomotor cable holder and the plug.

 2. Rotate the servomotor actuator counterclockwise to loosen the cable; then pull the cable housings up and out of the servomotor.

 Do not use the nut securing the clutch to the servomotor to rotate the actuator.